MiguelClaret/TheSimpleFund/docs/docs/team.md

 # Team Members

-&emsp;**Team Balaiê** is composed of five second-year students from **Inteli – Institute of Technology and Leadership** in Brazil.
+&emsp;**Team Balaiê** is composed of five technology students from **Inteli – Institute of Technology and Leadership** in Brazil.
-The team combines strong technical skills in blockchain (Soroban/Stellar), web development, and product design, with prior experience in hackathons and academic projects.
+The team combines strong technical skills in blockchain (Soroban/Stellar), web development, marketing, and product design, with prior experience in hackathons and academic projects.
-Below, we introduce the members, their backgrounds, project roles, and public profiles.
+Together, they deliver not only technical solutions but also user-centered storytelling and impact-driven communication.

+---

 ## Mariana de Paula Barbosa Souza
+**Lead / PM + Blockchain Developer**

 <p style={{textAlign: 'center'}}> Mariana de Paula </p>
 <div style={{margin: 15}}>